uqw/FaceDetectionApp/README.md

 ## Requirements

 Windows 7 (32/64-bit) + Later

 .NET Framework 4.5 or later (Download [here](https://www.microsoft.com/de-de/download/details.aspx?id=30653)).

-Currently only the source is provided.
-You have to compile this application for your own.
+Currently only the application itself is provided.
+Installer is WIP.

 ### How it was made